Smoking cessation: Biochemical feedback

 While both measures offer high sensitivity and specificity, they differ in usage method and cost.
-As an example, breath CO monitoring is non-invasive, while cotinine testing relies on a bodily fluid.
-These two methods can be used either alone or together, for example, in a situation where abstinence verification needs additional confirmation.
+For example, breath CO monitoring is non-invasive, while cotinine testing relies on bodily fluid.
+For instance, these two methods can be used alone or together when abstinence verification needs additional confirmation.

 Competitions and incentives

-Financial or material incentives to entice people to quit smoking improves smoking cessation while the incentive is in place.
-Competitions that require participants to deposit their own money, "betting" that they will succeed in their efforts to quit smoking, appear to be an effective incentive.
-However, in head-to-head comparisons with other incentive models such as giving participants NRT or placing them in a more typical rewards program, it is more difficult to recruit participants for this type of contest.
-There is evidence that incentive programs may be effective for pregnant mothers who smoke.
-As of 2019, there is an insufficient number of studies on "quit and win" and other competition-based interventions and results from the existing studies were inconclusive.
+Financial or material incentives to entice people to quit smoking improve smoking cessation while the motivation is in place.
+Competitions that require participants to deposit their own money, "betting" that they will succeed in quitting smoking, appear to be an effective incentive.
+However, it is more difficult to recruit participants for this type of contest in head-to-head comparisons with other incentive models, such as giving participants NRT or placing them in a more typical rewards program.
+Evidence also shows that incentive programs are effective for pregnant mothers who smoke both during pregnancy and post-partum.
+As of 2019, there is an insufficient number of studies on "quit and win," and other competition-based interventions and results from the existing studies were inconclusive.